 Next, you will get a page with the database name on the left page, click on it.

 You will see tables with lots of details, all you have to do is to select all those tables, and click drop to delete them at once:

 Stay on the same page, you should upload the old database that you have downloaded to the empty tables.
 To do that, click ”Import” at the top of the page:

 Select the downloaded database from your computer and upload it there.
 It’s in SQL format, after successful upload, you will see a green confirmation message.

 Congratulations, you have restored your blog.
 Now, change your old server IP with the new one, you can find it on the left page from your cPanel account.
 Or, if you don’t have A CDN or Cloudflare accounts, just change your old domain name servers, with the new ones in your domain name provider account.

-Wait until the propagation process finish.
-It takes some minutes with CloudFlare, and from 30 minutes to hours, if you changed the name servers in the domain name provider account.
+Wait until the propagation process finishes.
+It takes some minutes with CloudFlare, and from 30 minutes to hours if you changed the name servers in the domain name provider account.

 After the migration step, resetting Permalinks

 Your blog posts will get a “Page not Found” error, and this is normal because every new migration needs a permalinks reset.
-All you have to do is login to your blog dashboard, click the “Settings”, and “Permalinks”.
+All you have to do is log in to your blog dashboard, click the “Settings”, and “Permalinks”.
 Then, just save the changes and WordPress will generate new settings with your blog posts URLs.
-Click on any post in your blog, and it should work properly without any problem.
+Click on any post on your blog, and it should work properly without any problem.